If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: The purpose of a field day is for everyone to let loose and relive their youth with a series of fun games in an open field.

-To hold field day, choose a day and make it a work-free day, and draft out other fun activities that everyone can engage in on the field.
+To hold a field day, choose a work-free day and draft out other fun activities that everyone can engage in on the field.
 A quick Google search for “field day games” will do the trick.
-Announce a mystery prize for game winners to spice up the event and get your employees pumped up.
+Announce a mystery prize for game winners to spice up the event and get your employees pumped.
 May the best team win!

 11. Bigger and Better